PROJECT

 Arkansas is wrapping up an ambitious 10-year transportation improvement program with its first major design-build project.
 The 30 Crossing project is ...

 This approach to packaging effectively broke the work down into smaller, more manageable projects, each with its own design team and package manager.
 It also made staff at the Arkansas Department of Transportation (ARDOT) more comfortable reviewing and approving packages.
-The content was more closely aligned to what they had received on design-bid-build projects.
-This was an important consideration for our team since this was ARDOT’s first design-build project and we wanted to minimize schedule risk related to design reviews.
+The content was more closely aligned to what the department had received on design-bid-build projects.
+This was an important consideration for our team since this was ARDOT’s first design-build project; we were able to minimize schedule risk related to design reviews.
 In addition, it helped the department manage its staffing plan over the course of the project.

 Throughout the design, our team instituted project controls to see that all original project commitments were met and that the design addressed comments received through task force meetings, over-the-shoulder reviews and milestone plan reviews.
-These steps have been essential for maintaining the project schedule.
-Our team’s ability to continuously stress the technical provisions and create a culture that focuses on the needs of the client has further helped deliver success.
+These steps were essential for maintaining the project schedule.
+Our team’s ability to continuously stress the technical provisions and create a culture focused on the needs of the client further helped deliver success.

-Construction on the first package began in fall 2020.
-During the next several years, the Arkansas River bridge will be reconstructed to include an improved opening for the navigation channel.
-The project also will lead to additional lanes, a reconstructed interchange, new ramps and frontage roads, and new bridges to link both sides of the interstate more effectively.
-Notably, in downtown Little Rock, the U.S. Highway 10 interchange — the primary entrance into downtown — is being reconstructed as a split-diamond interchange.
-This change presents challenges to maintaining access to downtown Little Rock.
-But when complete, it will diffuse traffic entering downtown streets and create an expansive area for greenspace or redevelopment.
-North Little Rock will see additional lanes, enhanced access with ramps and frontage roads and improvements at roadway crossings.
+The Arkansas River bridge was reconstructed to include an improved opening for the navigation channel.
+The project created additional lanes, reconstructed an interchange, provided new ramps and frontage roads, and added bridges to link both sides of the interstate more effectively.
+Notably, in downtown Little Rock, the U.S. Highway 10 interchange — the primary entrance into downtown — became a split-diamond interchange, which diffuses traffic entering downtown streets and creates an expansive area for greenspace or redevelopment.
+North Little Rock also has additional lanes, enhanced access with ramps and frontage roads, and improvements at roadway crossings.

-In both downtowns, the project areas will also implement pedestrian accommodations along the roadsides and at intersections to improve walkability and continue local revitalization efforts that are already underway.
+In both downtown areas, pedestrian accommodations implemented along roadsides and at intersections improve walkability, and local revitalization efforts continue.